 The incident involved 15 team members for 2hrs 24mins.

 The team would like to add special thanks to the runner who reported the incident and who we spoke to a number of times through the afternoon.
 Although on this occasion the call wasn't needed its always important to report even suspected accidents in rural & remote outdoor locations.
 You never know, you might just be saving someone's life. ...
 See MoreSee Less

 Well done to our team member Matt Torr who has completed the 110 mile Spine challenge in 41 hours.
 Fantastic achievement and time to get your feet up and have a kip. 👍🏻🎉 ...
 See MoreSee Less

-The team were requested by NWAS to assist with the treatment & evacuation of a female with a suspected broken femur, who had taken a nasty fall whilst out walking.
-On arrival at the scene the team found the casualty was extremely cold and in a great deal of pain.
-After stabilizing the injury and giving some pain relief theInline images 1 team carried her to an ambulance waiting at a nearby road junction.
+The team were requested by NWAS to treat & evacuate a female walker with a suspected broken ankle.
+She had taken a fall whilst out walking around Yeoman Hey Reservoir.
+On arrival at the scene the team found the casualty in some pain and discomfort although was in reasonably good spirits considering.

 After stabilizing the break and giving her some pain relief the team requested Helimed 72 attend.
 Access to the location was a tricky and using the helicopter meant we could evacuate her much more smoothly and quickly.

 The incident involved 9 team members for 1hr 46mins ...
 See MoreSee Less